Nature-Based Solutions (NBS) and Nature-Inclusive Harvesting (NIH)

 Sustainable Harvesting of seafood from fisheries and aquaculture - flexible, adaptive, managed on ecosystem basis

 Strategies must also account for potential trade-offs among multiple users, economic sectors and the ecosystem services such as cultural heritage for effective Blue Growth linking with spatial planning in NBS2.
-Therefore, the three NBSs do not act in isolation but rather exert synergetic positive effects.
+Therefore, the two NBSs and NIH do not act in isolation but rather exert synergetic positive effects.